aplteam/Cider/docs/Cider-User-Guide.md

 In particular when you specify more than a single folder you are likely to want some packages to be loaded into a sub namespace of the root of your project.

 For example, let's assume you want all packages installed in the folder `packages/` to be loaded into the root of your project.
-Let's also assume that you want to load all packages from a folder `packages_development/` into a namespace `TestCases` in the root of your project.
+Let's also assume that you want to load all packages from a folder `packages_dev/` (for "development") into a namespace `TestCases` in the root of your project.

 This will do the trick: